This post may contain affiliate links. Please read our disclosure policy.

 • Onion: Thinly slice the onions.
 We’ll add them in batches to the Indian vegetable fritter batter.
 Some of the onions are there to release water into the batter, while the other half is there to add a crunchy texture.

-• Potato: Thinly sliced potatoes add the perfect crisp texture!
-You don’t want to grate them on a box grater for this – we’re not looking for hashbrowns.
+• Potato: Thinly sliced potatoes add a crisp texture.
+Don’t grate them though, we don’t need hash browns.
 I use my mandoline to make thin slices, and then I’ll julienne the potatoes.
 Think more like matchstick carrots.

 • Baby Spinach: This is optional!
-Spinach is something my mom always adds to her homemade pakoras, so it’s something I’m used to having.
+Spinach is something my mom always adds to her homemade pakoras, so I do too.
 Don’t chop the spinach too finely.
 I like to give it a rough chop to break up the leaves, but not so tiny that it resembles the chopped cilantro!

 • Serrano pepper: This adds freshness and some heat.
 Feel free to use less or more according to your spice preference.